rgdonohue/ghost-forest-watcher/README.md

 ## 🎯 Project Overview

-Ghost Forest Watcher is a **stable, tested Streamlit application** that monitors forest recovery patterns following the 2020 East Troublesome Fire in Colorado.
-Using Sentinel-2 satellite imagery and Meta's Segment Anything Model (SAM), the application provides AI-powered analysis of vegetation health and recovery trends.
+Ghost Forest Watcher is a **Streamlit application** for visualizing forest recovery patterns following the 2020 East Troublesome Fire in Colorado.
+Using Sentinel-2 satellite imagery and optional AI segmentation (SAM), it demonstrates analysis of vegetation health and recovery trends.

-**Example results:** On a small sample area, analysis showed ~80.8% healthy recovery, ~15.6% stressed vegetation, and ~2.5% severely impacted areas.
-These figures are illustrative and depend on data and configuration.
+Note: Results shown are illustrative and depend on data, configuration, and model setup.

 ## Why it Matters